It’s impossible to dip your toe into every single marketing trend.

 In the early days of Facebook Ads, ad styles were pretty limited.

 Today, there is a wide range of content formats that marketers can choose, from text and photos to videos and carousels.
-Adverts also include a clear call-to-action (CTA) button that is specially positioned to boost conversions.
+Adverts also include a clear call-to-action (CTA) button that is especially positioned to boost conversions.

 2) Incredible Targeting